wangxizzz/summary/java/jdk源码/HashMap.md

         }
     }

-    /* ---------------- Static utilities -------------- */

-    /**
-     * Computes key.hashCode() and spreads (XORs) higher bits of hash
-     * to lower.
-Because the table uses power-of-two masking, sets of
-     * hashes that vary only in bits above the current mask will
-     * always collide.
-(Among known examples are sets of Float keys
-     * holding consecutive whole numbers in small tables.)
-So we
-     * apply a transform that spreads the impact of higher bits
-     * downward.
-There is a tradeoff between speed, utility, and
-     * quality of bit-spreading.
-Because many common sets of hashes
-     * are already reasonably distributed (so don't benefit from
-     * spreading), and because we use trees to handle large sets of
-     * collisions in bins, we just XOR some shifted bits in the
-     * cheapest possible way to reduce systematic lossage, as well as
-     * to incorporate impact of the highest bits that would otherwise
-     * never be used in index calculations because of table bounds.
-     */
     static final int hash(Object key) {
         int h;
         return (key == null) ?
 0 : (h = key.hashCode()) ^ (h >>> 16);